-Analysis | Disapproval of Trump soars in the wake of the insurrection attempt
+Analysis | Disapproval of Trump soars in wake of insurrection attempt

 Put more simply, if Trump’s approval rating was going to fall, it was going to have to fall with Republicans.
 Pew’s data indicates that it did.
 In The Post’s polling, that effect isn’t as pronounced, with Trump’s approval dropping from 88 percent within his own party in October to 79 percent now.
 That’s low for Trump; he’s averaged 83 percent approval from his own party in Post-ABC polling since 2017.
 But it’s not that low.

 There are nonetheless other indicators that Trump’s position with his party is softening.
-HuffPost’s Ariel Edwards-Levy noted polling conducted by YouGov for the Economist, showing a big drop since December in the number of Republicans who say they strongly support the president.
+HuffPost’s Ariel Edwards-Levy noted polling conducted by YouGov for the Economist showing a big drop since December in the number of Republicans who say they strongly support the president.
 Both among members of his own party and even among those who say they voted for him last year, the percentage saying that they strongly support the job he’s doing has dropped more than 20 points and, for each group, is now under 50 percent.

 This, too, was a necessary shift for Trump’s support to drop.
 It’s not generally the case that people simply flip their opinions of elected officials.
 It’s a continuum, with strong supporters becoming more indifferent supporters and then transitioning to ambivalence or opposition.
 That can happen slowly or quickly, but it’s generally the pattern that is followed.